How can you successfully integrate into a company through a work-study program?

 Over time, these cues become more natural.

-💡 Understanding the company's unwritten rules makes it easier to fit in.
+💡 Understanding the company's culture facilitates easier integration.

 We often think we have to navigate our integration on our own.
 In reality, other work-study students can be a real source of support.
 They are going through (or have already gone through) the same questions and situations: